Klay Thompson: First All-Star selection and NBA championship (2014–2015)

-On October 31, 2014, Thompson signed a four-year contract extension with the Warriors.
-The next day, he scored a then career-high 41 points in the Warriors' 127-104 win over the Los Angeles Lakers.
-On January 23, 2015, Thompson scored a career-high 52 points, with 11 three-pointers, in a 126–101 win over the Sacramento Kings.
+On October 31, 2014, Thompson signed a four-year, $70 million contract extension with the Warriors.
+The next day, he scored a then career-high 41 points in the Warriors' 127–104 victory over the Los Angeles Lakers.
+On January 23, 2015, Thompson scored a career-high 52 points, with 11 three-pointers, in a 126–101 victory over the Sacramento Kings.
 In the third quarter of that game, he scored an NBA-record 37 points for a single quarter, going 13-for-13 from the field, including nine three-pointers (also a league record for a single quarter).
 The 13 field goals tied David Thompson's (no relation) record for a quarter.
 On January 29, 2015, Thompson was named a reserve for the 2015 Western Conference All-Star team for the first time in his career.

-On March 8, 2015, Thompson hit 3 three-pointers against the Los Angeles Clippers to pass head coach Steve Kerr (726) on the NBA's all-time list.
+On March 8, 2015, Thompson hit three three-pointers against the Los Angeles Clippers to pass head coach Steve Kerr (726) on the NBA's all-time list.
 On March 17, he was ruled out for 7–10 days with a sprained ankle.
 That season, Curry broke his own record for three-pointers (286), and Thompson again finished second in the league (239) as the two combined to make 525 threes, surpassing their previous record by 41.
-On June 7, in Game 2 of the NBA Finals, Thompson scored a playoff career-high 34 points in a losing effort to the Cleveland Cavaliers.
+On June 7, in Game 2 of the NBA Finals, Thompson scored a playoff career-high 34 points in a 95–93 overtime loss to the Cleveland Cavaliers.
 The Warriors went on to defeat the Cavaliers in six games to win the NBA championship and end the franchise's 40-year championship drought.